-Close to Cluses train station is the pretty village of Les Gets.
+Close to the Cluses train station is the pretty village of Les Gets.
 Charming chalets and inviting restaurants line the streets here, making the village chocolate-box cute.

-Les Gets is part of the huge 650km Portes du Soleil ski area, linked with Morzine and Avoriaz, and the skiing possibilities are endless.
+Les Gets is part of the huge Portes du Soleil ski area, linked with Morzine and Avoriaz, and the skiing possibilities are endless.
 The resort is also blessed with great local slopes at Mont Chery.
 You’ll find that these remain remarkably quiet, retaining untracked powder for far longer than other areas on the main circuit.

-After a day on the slopes, you can sample chocolate from around the world at a new tearoom, Le Chalet du Chocolat.
-The tourist office organizes lantern-lit snowshoe walks in the evenings, through the local woods.
-This winter the resort has introduced ‘Sled Dogs’ – a winter sport originating from Norway where skaters wear snow skates (called Sled Dogs)—to descend the slopes.
+After a day on the slopes, you can sample chocolate from around the world at a tearoom, Le Chalet du Chocolat.
+The tourist's office organizes lantern-lit snowshoe walks in the evenings through the local woods.
+The resort introduced "Sled Dogs"—a winter sport originating from Norway where skaters wear snow skates (called Sled Dogs)—to descend the slopes.

 11 of 12

 Located a short distance from Lake Annecy, Le Grand Bornand is a wonderful yet relatively little-known ski resort, sharing the same ski pass as La Clusaz.
 You’ll find that the slopes have some superb intermediate terrain, plenty of accessible off trails—as well as exemplary beginner zones.
 The village is full of lovely old chalet buildings and has a family-friendly buzz about it.